bazhenovc/blog/content/post/randomized-texture-tiling.md

 The pixel shader below is very simple and self-explanatory: it uses artist-defined tile size and a random seed to generate a procedural UV coordinates.

-Sampling a texture using these UVs produces a continious unique pattern.
+Sampling a texture using these UVs produces a continuous unique pattern.

 <script src="https://cdn.rawgit.com/gportelli/pocket.gl/v1.2.3/dist/pocket.gl.min.js"></script>
 <div id="WebGLContainer"></div>